mementomoryn/rmm/docs/TEMPLATE.md

 ## Generates

-To generate a new repository based on this template, you can open:
+To generate a new repository based on this template, you can use: